Finding a home - First time buyer

 • Experience in off-plan purchases: Choose a conveyancing solicitor with experience in off-plan purchases to guide you through the legal process, including checking the developer's contracts, planning permissions and ensuring everything is in order with your specific plot.

-• Exchange contracts: The developer will usually impose a deadline when it comes to exchanging contracts off-plan, meaning you’ll have to exchange within 28 days of agreeing the purchase.
-Once your conveyancer has completed the necessary checks, you’ll sign and exchange contracts with the developer.
+• Exchange contracts: Once your conveyancer has completed the necessary checks, you’ll sign and exchange contracts with the developer.
 At this stage, you’ll pay the agreed deposit.
+Developers usually impose a deadline to exchange contracts, for off-plan properties this is often 28 days from agreeing the purchase, but it can vary.

-It helps to be as prepared as possible and find out more about new-build conveyancing and the conveyancing process in general.
+It helps to be as prepared as possible and find out more about new build conveyancing.

 Once the legal work is in process, agree your mortgage with a provider.
-The lender will then arrange for a valuation, based on your property’s plans and specification.
+The lender will then arrange for a valuation, based on your property’s plans and specifications.

 Step 6: Monitor the build process